 PMBS is committed to protecting the public by ensuring that every Chartered Mediator:

-• Adheres to a clear Code of Conduct
+- Commits to the PMBS Code of Conduct

-The ChPM designation signals to clients, courts, employers, and referral sources that a mediator has earned a credential grounded in rigor, fairness, and accountability.
+The ChPM designation indicates to individuals, courts, agencies, employers, communities, and referral sources that a mediator has earned a credential grounded in rigor, fairness, and accountability.